 Second period begins from 1639 and extends to 1660.
 It was the period of civil war in England and Milton plunged headlong into the vortex of the conflict between Charles and his people.
-He wrote a number of prose pamphlets on Church, Government, divorce and the justice and otherwise on the king's execution.
-The sole exceptions to the prose were a dozen 'occasional' sonnets, among which are some of the noblest in the English language.
-Of these is the sonnet on his blindness, which describes his vision.
+He wrote a number of prose pamphlets on Church, Government, divorce and the justice and on the king's execution.
+The sole exception to the prose were a dozen 'occasional' sonnets, among which are some of the noblest in the English language.
+Among these is the sonnet On His Blindness, which describes his vision.